Aug 5, 2022

 If you are a new customer or are investing in a home with an older build date, you may need an inspection.
 They usually happen 30-90 days after your home insurance begins.
 The insurer will specify if they need the interior, exterior, or both looked at.

 The number one priority is to find any opportunities where safety or security can be improved.
 Inspectors will search for fire hazards and liability risks inside and outside your premises.
-If your home has water damage, mold, or structural damage, you will be advised on the best action to fix it.
+If your home has water damage, mould, or structural damage, you will be advised on the best action to fix it.
 Other areas where they are looking include :

 - Identify risks : To limit your chances of submitting a home insurance claim, inspections can find potential hazards or risks.